 Learn how to care for most varieties of Peperomia!

-The Peperomia genus has over 1000 species, but only a dozen or so make for good houseplants.
+The Peperomia genus has over 1,000 species, but only a dozen or so are suitable as houseplants.
 They’re diverse in appearance, some with heart or lance shaped leaves, others almond or oval shaped.
-Leaves can be solid green, marbled or striped — even gray or red.
+Their leaves can be solid green, marbled or striped — even gray or red.
 Native to tropical areas like southern Florida, South and Central America, they can be found on the forest floor, making them suitable for lower light conditions.

-Water once or twice a week, depending on season.
+Water once or twice a week, depending on season and light levels provided.
 Spring to summer, water as soon as potting mix begins to dry out.
 Fall to winter, allow mix to dry out almost completely before watering thoroughly.

 Average home temperature of 65°F-75°F. If you’re comfortable, the Peperomia is comfortable.